hardin47/website/Math154/Notes/08-classification.md

 Random Forests are an extension to bagging for regression trees (note: bagging can be done on any prediction method).
 Again, with the idea of infusing extra variability and then averaging over that variability, RFs use a *subset* of predictor variables at every node in the tree.

-**Shortcomings of Random Forests:**

-* Model is even harder to "write-down" (than CART)
-* With lots of predictors, (even greedy) partitioning can become computationally unwieldy  - now computational task is even harder! ...  bagging the observations and

-**Strengths of Random Forests:**

-* refinement of bagged trees; quite popular  (Random Forests tries to improve on bagging by "de-correlating" the trees.
-Each tree has the same expectation, but the average will again reduce the variability.)
-* subset of predictors makes Random Forests *much faster* to search through than all predictors
-* creates a diverse set of trees that can be built.
-Note that by bootstrapping the samples and the predictor variables, we add another level of randomness over which we can average to again decrease the variability.
-* Random Forests are quite accurate
-* generally, models do not overfit the data and CV is not needed.
-However, CV can be used to fit the tuning parameters ($m$, node size, max number of nodes, etc.).

 > "Random forests does not overfit.
 You can run as many trees as you want."
 Brieman,  http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm